 RCS messaging is far from perfect.
 There are aspects that fall behind other types of messaging that may prevent a business from using it.
 Here are some weak points to consider when it comes to RCS messaging.

 - RCS messages do not have built-in end-to-end encryption.
-The service provider will have access to messages that you send.

 - RCS messaging only functions with a mobile phone number, so devices like tablets and standard Microsoft Windows and Apple desktop computers are not compatible.